Goodbye & Good Riddance: time capsule of Juice World's best songs.

 By: Ethan Darnall

 Still a crowd favorite to this day, despite multiple hit singles along with consistently impressive album releases, both pre and post-mortem, Juice WRLD’s Goodbye & Good Riddance will forever be a time capsule of his musical and lyrical roots.
 Goodbye & Good Riddance was Juice’s first major-label debut, as well as his claim to fame selling over a million units and being certified platinum by the Recording Industry Association of America (RIAA).
-This album’s success can be attributed to Juice’s raw emotion of the pain of heartbreak along with him struggling from drug addiction.
-Combining his vocal talent and emo-rap style with his innate ability to rhyme and weighty words really creates a powerful message.
+This album’s success can be attributed to Juice’s raw heartbreak and struggle with drug addiction.
+His vocal talent and emo-rap style, his innate ability to rhyme weighty words really creates a powerful message.

 *Note, this isn’t a ranking, just a careful analysis and impression of each song in order as the album stands.